 This process is stove-less which means it can be pretty easy and straight forward to do once you get it practiced enough and are able to time it.

 What Is Cold Soaking Food Preparation?
 Cold soaking is the process where you take a container with a screw-on lid which is empty, you add in a food that is dehydrated preferably.
 Then you add water to just cover the food you have added into the container.
-After you wait about 30-60 minutes on average you can open the container and eat, though many now will add some sort of flavoring.
+After you wait about 30-60 minutes on average you can open the container and eat.

 Now that we have covered how you can perform cold-soaking we can now look into the benefits and drawbacks associated with using it as a primary food creation method.
 We will also go into some good foods which can be cold-soaked that provide good caloric and nutritional value.